shiocd/ruuvicollector/README.md

 ## Requirements
  - armv7 raspberry pi board, almost any version
- - raspberry os lite running on the board
+ - raspberry os (lite) "bookworm" running on the board
  - working network, wifi or ethernet, with internet access
  - ssh or local access for installation